chapel-lang/chapel/doc/rst/language/spec/procedures.rst

 variable for an iterator).

 The ``ref`` return intent is specified by following the argument list with the ``ref`` keyword.
-The function must return or yield an lvalue.
+The function must return an lvalue that exists outside of the function's scope.

    *Example (ref-return-intent.chpl)*.